 - You can set an alert on one specific site if you would like to focus on a single platform.

-You will need to specify a metric on which to set your alert on from standard AT Internet metrics and your custom metrics your have created.
+You will need to specify a metric on which to set your alert on from standard Piano Analytics metrics and your custom metrics your have created.